 Over the years, Presentation Secondary School Warrenmount has forged and developed strong links with various community groups and organisations, statutory and voluntary agencies, businesses, third level and higher education colleges.
 These partnerships involve mentoring and access programmes, work experience placements, educational, technological and community based initiatives.

 Bridge 21 is an educational programme based in Trinity College Dublin.
 They offer a new model of learning designed to support an innovative 21st Century learning environment within schools that is team-based, technology mediated, project based and cross- curricular.
-A team of staff and all first and Transition Year students are delighted to be working on this project again this year.

 Business in the Community